 5 Holiday Relaxation Tips For Coping

 But don’t despair just yet.
-You can enjoy the holiday season by learning some tips and tricks to help lower your stress and anxiety so you can get on with your life during this time.
+You can enjoy the holiday season by learning some holiday relaxation tips and tricks to help lower your stress and anxiety so you can get on with your life during the holidays.

 5 Holiday relaxation tips for coping with the holidays.
 Do you look forward to the holiday season?
 Many people do and they look forward to visiting family and friends and catching up on the past year.
 You may be looking forward to a break from work and you will have lots of time on your hands.